jerrymarino/iCompleteMe/README.md

 diagnostic echo and auto location list population) can be individually turned on or off.
 See the other options below for details.

-Note that iCM's diagnostics UI is only supported for C-family languages.

-When set, this option also makes iCM remove all Syntastic checkers set for the `c`, `cpp`, `objc` and `objcpp` filetypes since this would conflict with iCM's own diagnostics UI.
+When set, this option also makes iCM remove all Syntastic checkers set for the `swift` filetype since this would conflict with iCM's own diagnostics UI.

-If you're using iCM's identifier completer in C-family languages but cannot use the clang-based semantic completer for those languages _and_ want to use the GCC Syntastic checkers, unset this option.
+Unset to use with Syntastic diagnostic checkers.

 Default: `1`